Faculty of Intensive Care Medicine

 The Faculty of Intensive Care Medicine is the organisation involved with the training, assessment, practice and continuing professional development of Intensive care medicine consultants in the United Kingdom.
-The current Dean is Dr Danny Bryden.
+The current dean is Dr Jack Parry-Jones.
 The Faculty is based at Churchill House, London.
+Fellows are entitled to use the post-nominal letters FFICM (with continued payment of college/faculy fees).

 The Faculty has seven parent Colleges, reflecting the multiprofessional nature of ICM.